 "The favorite cake has really taken on a life of its own.
 Mr. Lincoln was not a picky eater so whatever Mrs. Lincoln would fix, Mr. Lincoln would eat.
-For some reason, someone along the way decided that the white almond cake was his favoirte."
+For some reason, someone along the way decided that the white almond cake was his favorite," Daniels said.

-Daniels' wife, Donna, who portrays Mary Todd Lincoln, says white almond cake was one of the only recipes she knew when they got married.
+Daniels' wife, Donna, who portrays Mary Todd Lincoln, said white almond cake was one of the only recipes she knew when they got married.

 There was plenty of white almond cake to go around for the dozens who attended the celebration.